mmesh/docs/docs/platform/getting-started/quickstart.md

 ## 2. Install and configure mmesh CLI

-1. Linux, macOS and Windows binary downloads are available from the [Releases](https://github.com/mmesh/m-cli/releases) page at the mmesh-cli [GitHub repository](https://github.com/mmesh/m-cli).
+1. Download and install the `mmeshctl` binary.
+Linux, macOS and Windows binary downloads are available from the [Releases](https://github.com/mmesh/m-cli/releases) page at the mmesh-cli [GitHub repository](https://github.com/mmesh/m-cli).
-2. The first time you run `mmeshctl`, you will be assisted to generate your `mmeshctl.yml`.
+2. Execute `mmeshctl setup` to generate your `mmeshctl.yml`.
 This config file will be located by default at the `$HOME/.mmesh` directory.

 Find more details in the [mmesh-cli installation guide](/platform/installation/cli).